racquemis/DomoticzScripts/scripts/python/plex/readme.md

 Authentication
 ---------------
-The script is made for Plex Server sthat are setup NOT to use authentication.
+The script is configured for Plex Servers that are setup NOT to use authentication.
 If your server does use authentication try the following:
 Under Plex Options>Server>Network you can specify which networks can access the server without authentication.
-You can enter specific IP addresses or whole networks (e.g 192.168.0.1) don’t forget to add the subnet as shows in the settings description.When using Plex Home: Fill in the plexToken parameter in the script.
+You can enter specific IP addresses or whole networks (e.g 192.168.0.1) don’t forget to add the subnet as shows in the settings description.
+When using Plex Home: Fill in the plexToken parameter in the script.
 Follow [these](https://support.plex.tv/hc/en-us/articles/204059436-Finding-your-account-token-X-Plex-Token) instructions to retrieve the token.